 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2019, Burlington reported total carbon emissions of approximately 260,926,000 kg CO2e.
-This figure includes Scope 1 emissions of about 24,793,000 kg CO2e, Scope 2 emissions of approximately 167,929,000 kg CO2e, and Scope 3 emissions, which consist of business travel (about 4,836,000 kg CO2e) and waste generated in operations (approximately 5,763,000 kg CO2e).
-Burlington has made significant strides in reducing its carbon footprint, achieving a 25% reduction in total Scope 1 and 2 emissions since its 2016 base year, with the target timeframe set between 2016 and 2020.
-This reduction reflects a commitment to sustainability and climate action.
-The emissions data is cascaded from its parent company, Burlington Industries, Incorporated, which is part of the Elevate Textiles, Inc. corporate family.
-This relationship influences Burlington's climate initiatives and reporting practices.
-Overall, Burlington's climate commitments demonstrate a proactive approach to managing and reducing carbon emissions, aligning with industry standards for environmental responsibility.
+In 2019, Burlington's total carbon emissions amounted to approximately 260,926,000 kg CO2e.
+This figure includes Scope 1 emissions of about 24,793,000 kg CO2e, Scope 2 emissions of around 167,929,000 kg CO2e, and Scope 3 emissions, which comprised business travel (approximately 4,836,000 kg CO2e) and waste generated in operations (about 5,763,000 kg CO2e).
+Burlington has made significant strides in reducing its carbon footprint, achieving a 25% reduction in total Scope 1 and 2 emissions since its 2016 base year, with a target timeframe extending to 2020.
+This reduction reflects a commitment to sustainability and responsible environmental practices.
+The emissions data for Burlington is cascaded from its parent company, Burlington Industries, Incorporated, which provides a broader context for its climate commitments.
+The company is actively engaged in various sustainability initiatives, although specific Science-Based Targets (SBTi) have not been disclosed.
+Overall, Burlington's efforts demonstrate a proactive approach to addressing climate change and reducing its environmental impact within the textile industry.

 Access structured emissions data, company-specific emission factors, and source documents